the Church of the Nativity built on the spot where Jesus was born.

 The church was reconstructed after the death of Al-Hakim.

-Byzantine emperor Constantine IX Monomachos started a large renovation of the church.
+Byzantine emperor Constantine IX Monomachos started a huge renovation of the church.

 The Crusades conquered Jerusalem.
-The church was renovated by them into a gorgeous one; the most part of the current appearance of the church dates back to this period.
+The church was renovated by them into a gorgeous building; most part of the current appearance of the church dates back to this period.

 Palestine was taken again by an Islamic force; the first sultan Saladin.
 He protected the Christians also with the Church of the Holy Sepulchre.